AstraZeneca Pharmaceuticals LP Regulatory Affairs Director (The position will either be for a Regional or Global Lead) in Royston, United Kingdom

 Broad background of experience working in pharmaceutical business and prior experience in several areas within regulatory affairs, e.g. Global, European, International, Marketing Company or experience at a health authority.

 Experience in relevant therapy area (small molecules & biologics) is preferred.

 Ability to think strategically and critically evaluate risks to regulatory activities.

 Ability to work strategically within a complex, business critical and high profile development program.

 Successful contribution to a major regulatory approval at a global level.

 A scientific and clinical understanding of the regulatory sciences.

 Must demonstrate competencies of: strategic thinking, strategic influencing, innovation, initiative, leadership and excellent oral and written communication skills.

-Should you be interested in this role, please apply by submitting your CV before 30th June 2018.
+Should you be interested in this role, please apply by submitting your CV by 30th September 2018.

 AstraZeneca is an equal opportunity employer.
-AstraZeneca will consider all qualified applicants for employment without discrimination on grounds of disability, sex or sexual orientation, pregnancy or maternity leave status, race or national or ethnic origin, age, religion or belief, gender identity or re-assignment, marital or civil partnership status, protected veteran status (if applicable) or any other characteristic protected by law
+AstraZeneca will consider all qualified applicants for employment without discrimination on grounds of disability, gender or gender orientation, pregnancy or maternity leave status, race or national or ethnic origin, age, religion or belief, gender identity or re-assignment, marital or civil partnership status, protected veteran status (if applicable) or any other characteristic protected by law